Rebelde Made Me Gay (& The Netflix Remake Is Telling Our Queer Stories)

 If you identify as a lesbian now (or at the very least sapphic or queer), you remember the look vividly.
 “The uniforms were very revealing.
 Of course, my gay awakening happened because of this,” says Sofia Sanchez, Instagram influencer and owner of the spiritual brand Sofcare, and fellow RBD-made-me-gay believer.

 The uniforms.
-A Halloween staple to this day, the Elite Way School shorts skirts, loose tie, and tied white button-down are insanely recognizable.
+A Halloween staple to this day, the Elite Way School shorts skirts, loose tie, and tied white button-down are insanely recognisable.

 Advertisement